 Translate this newsletter:

-That’s all we have for you this month.
-As always, we’ll be back in July with the latest updates.
-If you can’t wait that long, remember that you can stay up to date by following us on Facebook, Twitter and Instagram.
+Thanks so much for tuning in for the February update.
+As always, we’ll be back with the latest next month.
+In the meantime, remember that you can stay up to date by following us on Facebook, Twitter and Instagram.

 The Be My Eyes Team.

 Be My Eyes Newsletter is sent to our users once a month.
 You can find previous editions in our Newsletter Archive.

 Questions or concerns?
 Try our FAQ or contact our support team.
 If you'd rather not get these updates anymore, please unsubscribe here.